mockinggod/Generatorbot/README.md

 Thank you for your interest in Generatorbot.

-This is a discord bot developed to help GMs prepare and run there rpg session by creating randomly generated content.
-Currently available: Names,, NPCs, Inns, Settlements and more.
+This is a discord bot developed to help GMs prepare and run their rpg session by creating randomly generated content.
+Currently available: Names, NPCs, Inns, Settlements and more.
 For now there is only fantasy content.
-The philosophy behind this generator is inspired by the tables found in the Forbidden Land rpg.
+The philosophy behind this generator is inspired by the tables found in the Forbidden Lands rpg.

 When an item is generated on a server some of the info will be sent to the same channel, and whoever sends the command might receive a private message with more information such as secrets and details.